-Ian Jones serves as Senior Vice-President, Utility Poles and U.S. Residential Lumber of SJ Corporation, and added the Eastern Canadian pole plants to his oversight in December of 2020.
-Ian has served as Senior Vice-President of the Company since 2016.
+Ian Jones served as Senior Vice-President, Utility Poles and U.S. Residential Lumber of SJ Corporation, until 2023 and continues to serve as Senior Vice-President of the Company, a title he has held since 2016.

 Patrick Kirkham was promoted to the position of Senior Vice-President, Railway Ties of SJ Corporation effective November 1, 2021.
 Mr. Kirkham joined the Company in 2011 and from 2016 to 2021, served as its Vice-President, Railway Ties Operations.